 'La Campagne' by Paul Roux (1891)

-Paul was a pupil of French classic and academic artist Alexandre Cabanel, but broke away from academia himself to start his creative work painting on the grounds in the forest of Fontainebleau, near Paris, then in Normandy and Brittany.
+About the Artist: Paul Roux (1845 - 1918) was a painter, printmaker and French water-colourist.
+He was the son of the painter Louis Roux (1817-1903).
+Roux was a pupil of French classic and academic artist Alexandre Cabanel, but broke away from academia to start his creative work painting on the grounds in the forest of Fontainebleau, near Paris, then in Normandy and Brittany.
 He travelled to England, where he painted landscapes of the English countryside and the Thames, then exhibited those at the Salon in Paris from 1882.
 Roux' works are characterised by a signature light touch, subtle colours full of spontaneity and energy.
 He was a member of the Society of French artists during his lifetime.

 A work of this age and quality with such a substantial antique frame is a collectible piece of history and a significant addition to anyone's home or gallery.